jaywes222/Csharp/README.md

 ---

 ## Contributing
-Feel free to fork the project, make improvements, and submit a pull request.
-Contributions are always welcome!
+Got an idea or a spark of inspiration?
+Fork it, refine it, and submit a pull request.
+Let’s build brilliance together—the **SkeptiKrafts** way.

 ---

 ## License
-This project is licensed under the [APACHE License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
+Bringing innovation and simplicity together.